tlake/robo-rally-variants/moba-rally/rules.md

 A base has 40 hit points, and the perimeter of the base counts as a wall for purposes of laser fire.

 ### Wrench Squares
 The four wrenches in the center of each board represent the bases; see the **Bases** section for their rules.

-The remaining wrenches (two in opposite corners of each board) grant a robot an option card when the robot ends its fifth phase upon the square - if and only if the robot is on the enemy board.
+The remaining wrenches (two in opposite corners of each board) grant a robot an option card when the robot ends the fifth register phase powered-up on the tile, provided that the robot is on the enemy board.
 A robot does not gain an option card from the wrenches on the board upon which the robot's base also resides.

 ### Powering Down
 All robots may power down as per the default rules with a few modifications and clarifications, detailed here.

-A powered-down robot does not benefit from the healing granted by their base.
+A powered-down robot does not benefit from the healing granted by their base, nor can they install team option cards to the base.

+A powered-down robot does gain option cards from wrenches.

 A powered-down robot does not benefit from team-broadcast option cards, unless the card specifically states that it affects powered-down robots (such as _Power Down Shield_).
 - If _Ablative Coat_ is being broadcast as a team option, an allied robot does not benefit from it while powered down.
 See the **Option Cards** section for further details.

 ### Option Cards
 There are a few modifications to option cards, detailed here.